 The trio of Richard (aka Dickerdoo), Bill, and Dave made great strides in improving the business while remaining adaptable to change.
 The management was split up for efficiency: Dick ran the bar, Bill ran the dining room, and Dave ran the kitchen.
 They immediately increased the business hours by adding Wednesday nights.
 In the early nineties, when the city passed an ordinance banning open alcohol on Main Avenue, the three owners bought the building immediately to the north and knocked a hole through the wall, doubling the indoor waiting area.
 Also completed during the remodel were two new bathrooms, a gigantic storage room, the beautiful bar that can still be seen today, and even a game room for the kids.
 Some other accomplishments of the era include: the invention of our own brand of chicken strips, a complete overhaul of the kitchen, and the inclusion of hosting fundraisers to aid our local schools and charities.

 A couple things have changed in the past few years at the tavern, but not that many.
 Instead of importing relatives from Italy, Bill found it easier to hire students from the local college.
 Over time, he’s noticed that the younger employees definitely have a certain “flair” about them.
 Unfortunately, we had to abandon our signature paper plate due to a lack of supply, but that’s not necessarily a bad thing.
-We’ve also recently begun construction of a new draft system and beer cooler to accomodate a larger variety of craft beers, hopefully to be completed in 2012.

 The rest is pretty much the same.
-Dave’s kitchen phone still rings all night long, and the line still stretches out of the front door.
+The kitchen phone still rings all night long, and the line still stretches out of the front door.
 We still have the customers, we still have the atmosphere, and we are still Worth the Drive!!

 Hope you enjoyed the read, and we look forward to seeing you soon!